SAP-archive/teched2021-DAT160/README.md

 Recommended browser:

-- **Chrome** browser is recommended for using SAP Data Intelligence and SAP Data Warehouse Cloud
+- **Chrome** browser is recommended for using SAP Data Intelligence and SAP Data Warehouse Cloud (incl.
+SAP Analytics Cloud as an optional part)

 ## Exercises